yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-security/managed-authentication.md

 Note that after federated authentication is enabled, only Admin users can sign in using email-based login.

-Currently, Microsoft Entra ID and PingOne IdPs and the OIDC protocol are supported.
+Currently, Microsoft Entra ID and PingOne IdPs, and the OIDC protocol are supported.

 ### Prerequisites